BSc (Hons) Children's Nursing and Social Work

 Fees and Finance

-If you are a UK or eligible EU student joining this degree in academic year 2014/15, you can expect your tuition fees to be paid by the Department of Health upon successful application to the NHS Business Services Authority.
+If you are a UK or eligible EU student joining this degree in academic year 2015/16, you can expect your tuition fees to be paid by the Department of Health upon successful application to the NHS Business Services Authority (subject to confirmation from the Government).

-For comprehensive information about the financial support available to UK and eligible EU students joining pre-registration health and social care degrees at Edge Hill University in academic year 2014/15, together with details of how to apply for funding, visit www.edgehill.ac.uk/preregfinance2014.
+For the latest information about the financial support available to UK and eligible EU students joining pre-registration health and social care degrees at Edge Hill University in academic year 2015/16, visit www.edgehill.ac.uk/preregfinance2015.

 Not got the entry requirements?